 MORELAND, William Harrison.
-13.7.1868 — 28.9.1938.
+Belfast 13.7.1868 — Gerrards Cross, Buckinghamshire 28.9.1938.
 British Historian of Islamic India.
-Born in Northern Ireland, educated 1881-86 at Clifton College.
+Born in Northern Ireland, son of the elser W.H.M.
+Educated 1881-86 at Clifton College, Somerset.
 In 1886 accepted to I.C.S., studied law and other subjects at Cambridge (LL.B.
-1889).
+1889 Trinity College).
 In India served as local officer and as Assistant Settlement Officer at Unao, U.P., until 1896.
-Then 12 years Director of Land Records and Agriculture.
+Then 12 years Director of Land Records and Agriculture, U.P.
 Hampered in his office by deafening retired in 1914, but served then two years as Agricultural Adviser in Central India.
-Back in England learnt Persian, Dutch and Portuguese and started intensive study of Indian economical history in the 16th century.
+Back in England learnt Persian, Dutch and Portuguese and began intensive study of Indian economical history in the 16th century.
 Found many forgotten Dutch sources.
 C.I.E.
 1905.
 C.S.I.
 1912.

-Publications: a book on the agriculture in the United Provinces, 1904, and a history of revenue administration, 1911; An introduction to Economics for Indian students.
-1913.
+Publications: A book on the agriculture in the United Provinces, 1904, and a history of revenue administration, 1911; An introduction to Economics for Indian students.
+19+343 p.
+L. 1913.

 – India at the death of Akbar.
 11+328 p.
 L. 1920; India from Akbar to Aurangzeb.
 A Study of Indian Economic History.
 13+364 p.
 L. 1923; The Agrarian System of Moslem India.
 17+296 p.
 Cambridge 1929.